 I continuously research new ingredients, new products, new science and advances in packaging technology and materials.
-I travel widely and look at different cultures and changes in the various dynamics of societies which in time manifest as new trends.
+I travelled widely (pre-COVID) and looked at different cultures and changes in the various dynamics of societies which in time manifest as new trends.

 Indeed, with the largest food retailers stocking over twenty five thousand product lines and with the regular purchase repertoire of the average consumer restricted to just one hundred of these, product and brand relevance supported by precise audience definition is key.

 Importantly, I focus on the interface of the three, key behaviour drivers – changing society, changing consumer and changing technology – to identify hot-spots for exciting and disruptive new product ideation and innovation.

 Defining these attributes requires an in-depth understanding of project-relevant societal, technological and consumer behaviour supplemented by questioning and challenging and by properly defining the opportunity through the creation of a robust foundation.